 In-class discussion and participation 300 points (30%)

 Abstracts and presentations 200 points (20%)

 Screwtape blogs 200 points (20%)

 Final paper 300 points (30%)

 Total Score 1000 points

-Screwtape blogs Final paper 200 points (20%) 300 points (30%)

 Grading Rubric

 Each of the assignments will receive a grade based on the above criteria.
 The assignments will be weighted as the percentages incident above.
 The grading rubric on the following page will be used to calculate the final grade.